cotonic/cotonic/README.md

 reliably we need proper isolation and resource sharing primitives which are usually provided by operating systems.

-## How are we going to provide isolation?
+## How are we providing isolation?

 By using modern web api's like web-workers we can truly isolate components.
 By doing this a crash in one component can never affect other component.